mzhang00/MKS22X-FinalProject/README.md

 June 4th 2019:
 =======================================================================================
 Derek lao:
+* Added bulletLife, bulletSpeed, bulletStrength, to all monster shoot methods
 * Added ringOfRingsShoot, where the monster would create a ring of entities (not visible) and those entities would shoot circular

 June 3rd 2019: